 What will stick with people who watch “The Fallout” is how the main characters in the story seem like they could be based on real people, thanks to writer/director Park’s terrific handling of this story and the superb acting by the cast members.
 It’s not an easy thing to do a coming-of-age drama about people affected by a school massacre.
 And the last five minutes of “The Fallout” is a harrowing example about how “getting back to normal” is something that’s hard to define and even harder to experience.

-UPDATE: HBO Max will premiere “The Fallout” on a date to be announced.
+UPDATE: HBO Max will premiere “The Fallout” on January 27, 2022.
 Warner Bros.
-Pictures will release “The Fallout” in countries where HBO Max is not available.
+Pictures will release “The Fallout” in cinemas in countries where HBO Max is not available.